cyberphone/web2native-bridge/README.md

     console.debug(err);
 });
 ```
 The argument to **nativeConnect** holds the name of the specifically adapted local application to invoke.
-The current scheme uses a Java-inspired path pointing to a subdirectory and JAR-application having this name.
+The current scheme uses a Java-inspired dotted path pointing to a subdirectory and JAR-application having this name.

 ### Architecture
 The Web2Native Bridge emulator always invokes a central proxy located at <code>install/w2nb-proxy</code>.<br>